-The Air Ministry were looking to replace the aircraft used for co-operation and liaison, which at the time was the Hawker Hector, so in 1934 issued specification A.39/34.
+The Air Ministry were looking to replace the aircraft used for co-operation and liaison, so in 1934 issued specification A.39/34.
 This

 required an aircraft which had short take-off and landing requirements and could be used for a variety of roles including reconnaissance and bombing.

 Westland submitted their design during June 1935 and a contract for two prototypes, designated P.8 by Westland, was awarded with the prototype undergoing taxying trials on the

 10th June 1936 before its maiden flight on the 15th June 1936.
-This was followed by an appearance, before the month was out, at the SBAC Display at Hatfield.
+This was followed by an appearance, before the month was out, at the Society of British Aerospace Companies Display at Hatfield.
 The new aircraft was then

-sent to Martlesham Heath and the Aircraft and Armament Experimental Establishment, which was based there, for handling evaluation on the 24th July 1936.
+sent to Martlesham Heath and the Aeroplane and Armament Experimental Establishment, which was based there, for handling evaluation on the 24th July 1936.

 The second Lysander prototype made its maiden flight on the 11th December 1936, two months after one hundred and forty four production aircraft had been ordered, and like the first

 this was sent to the A&AEE at Martlesham Heath.
 During 1938 the second prototype was to undergo tropical trials and was dispatched to No. 5 Squadron.

-It was to be No. 16 Squadron, Old Sarum, who were the first to take delivery of the new plane, having their Hawker Audux replaced during June 1938.
+It was to be No. 16 Squadron, RAF Old Sarum, who were the first to take delivery of the new aircraft, having their Hawker Audux replaced during June 1938.
 The Lysander Mk I, which was powered by the

 a number of the Mk Is were sent overseas as the home-based squadrons started to receive the upgraded aircraft which had a top speed of 230 mph thanks to its new 905-hp Bristol Perseus XII